DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 made this act applicable for all form of foreign intelligence gathering.[^34]

-These expanded surveillance laws have landed the United States in a situation where they find themselves at odds with their most fundamental values, in particular with the Fourth Amendment to the Constitution, which prohibits unreasonable searches or seizures and requires any
+These expanded surveillance laws have landed the US in a situation where they find themselves at odds with their most fundamental values, in particular with the Fourth Amendment to the Constitution, which prohibits unreasonable searches or seizures and requires any